Waveny Park

 The house was used for exterior shots for the fictional 'Cortlandt Manor' on the soap opera All My Children for many years; exteriors of the estate were also used in the 2004 remake film The Stepford Wives.

-The park is bordered by Farm Road to the North, the Merritt Parkway to the South, South Avenue to the East and Lapham Road to the West.
+The park is bordered by Farm Road to the North, the Merritt Parkway to the South, South Avenue to the East, and the Metro-North Railroad right-of-way and Old Stamford Road to the West.
 Over the years, numerous additional town structures have been built on parts of the property including New Canaan High School, Waveny LifeCare Network, an aquatic center, two public water supply towers, as well as paddle tennis courts.
 To be able to use some of these facilities, a nominal annual fee is charged.
 The Parks recreations are enjoyed by many people from all around Fairfield County.

 Lewis Lapham, one of the founders of Texaco and the man who built Waveny House, spent summers there with his family for many years.
 The Lapham family gave the Town of New Canaan most of the estate land in 1967 and sold Waveny House and its surrounding 300 acre to the Town for $1,500,000.

 George Lascelles, 7th Earl of Harewood, the eldest paternal first cousin of Queen Elizabeth II, married his second wife, Patricia Tuchman on July 32, 1967 at Waveny Park.